Chronic lymphocytic leukemia (CLL)

 You and your provider may need to manage other concerns during your leukemia treatment, including:

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Your provider can discuss with you the outlook of your CLL based on its stage and how well it responds to treatment.

 Complications of CLL and its treatment may include:

-National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology: non-Hodgkin's lymphomas.
-Version 2.2016.
+National Comprehensive Cancer Network website.
+NCCN clinical practice guidelines in oncology.
+Chronic lymphocytic leukemia/small lymphocytic lymphoma.
+Version 3.2022.